-Cloud storage is essentially storing your photos offsite in on the internet “cloud.”
-When you use cloud storage, you’re paying to rent storage space on someone else’s secure server, which means you can usually access your files from anywhere, on any device.
+Cloud storage is essentially storing your photos offsite on the internet “cloud.”
+When you use cloud storage, you’re paying to rent storage space on someone else’s secure server, which means you can usually access your files from anywhere on any device.

 Cloud backup is usually priced by a certain amount of space for a monthly or yearly fee.
 Some companies offer unlimited storage, which is awesome for people who take a ton of video or store lots of RAW photo files.

 Having a backup happen automatically and continuously provides a lot of peace of mind for me!
 It means your files can be easily restored if your computer crashes.
-The fact that it happens automatically means it’s something less to worry about.
+And the fact that it happens automatically means it’s something less to worry about.

 The main con would be that you are paying monthly for the convenience of automatic backups.
 I think this cost is completely worthwhile, but you are going to pay more than the one-time cost of an external hard drive.

 The other negative is that cloud storage requires internet access to use.
 If you have slow or unreliable internet, this can be frustrating.